“You live and you suffer.” Bicycle Thieves

 Antonio Ricci: And how were you supposed to eat?

-Italian neorealism focuses on the poor and working class, depicting difficult economic conditions of post-World War II Italy, portraying despair, poverty, hunger, difficult (im)moral decisions and everyday life overall.
-Largely amateur casts received critical acclaim, and De Sica, being an actor himself, was able to elicit amazing performances even from children.
-Enzo Staiola playing Bruno was cast when De Sica noticed a young boy watching the shooting while helping his father sell flowers.
+Italian neorealism focuses on the poor and working class, depicting difficult economic conditions of post-World War II Italy, portraying despair, poverty, hunger, difficult (im)moral decisions, and everyday life overall.
+Largely amateur casts received critical acclaim, and De Sica, himself an actor, was able to elicit amazing performances even from children.
+Enzo Staiola, playing Bruno, was cast when De Sica noticed a young boy watching the shooting while helping his father sell flowers.
 De Sica is not creating epic historical dramas or focusing on exceptional tales.
 His stories are unpretentious tales of ordinary people struggling in dire straits.
-And he was an actor as well, and a way to finance his films was to continue acting.
-After a controversial film Shoeshine (1946), he raised the money for this film from his family and friends.
+And since he was an actor, financing films was also a way to continue acting.
+After a controversial film, Shoeshine (1946), he raised the money for this film from his family and friends.

 Antonio Ricci: You live and you suffer.

-Italian neorealism along with the lack of money for filmmakers as well resulted in using location shooting and natural lighting.
+Italian neorealism, along with the lack of money for filmmakers, resulted in using location shooting and natural lighting.
 Physical space is being reanalyzed and expanded.
-Social shots and real people are now in the background, a contrast to Hollywood’s painted-on backgrounds.
+Social shots and real people are now in the background, unlike Hollywood’s painted-on backgrounds.
 Everything seems natural and ordinary in De Sica’s movies.
 Unfortunately, even poverty seems so natural and real.
-This film was popular everywhere except in Italy.
-They didn’t need to see the misery and dashed hopes on the big screen, they just needed to look out the window.
+As a consequence, this film was popular everywhere except in Italy.
+They didn’t need to see the misery and dashed hopes on the big screen – they just needed to look out the window.

-Vittorio De Sica is not idealizing poverty and thinking there’s solidarity between the impoverished ones.
+Vittorio De Sica is not idealizing poverty or assuming there’s solidarity among the impoverished ones.
 Every man is on his own, even if it’s wrong.
 But sometimes there’s no choice.
 And it seems so natural.

 References